• Skip to primary navigation

 Cuisine: American, Mexican

-Keyword: einkorn tortillas, tortilla recipe, tortillas
+Keyword: einkorn tortillas, homemade tortillas, soft tortilla recipe, tortilla recipe, tortillas

 Prep Time: 5 minutes minutes